0.1. Save Time Reading

 The "Veteran Note" boxes are for those familiar with TTRPGs.
 These often explain things more succinctly using other TTRPGs as examples.

-GM Notes provide tips or rule details that the "Game Master" may need to know, but that Players can generally skip reading.
+GM Notes provide tips or rule details that the "Game Master" may need to know, but that the Adventurers can generally skip reading.

 Blocks